davidmhunt/CPSL_TI_Radar/CPSL_TI_Radar/README.md

 The following sections describe how to configure both files

-### 1. CPSL_TI_Radar_settings.json
+### 1. Radar Configuration
-The CPSL_TI_Radar_settings.json file is used to configure all of the code used to interface with either the DCA1000 or IWR1443.
+The radar is configured using the .json configuration files located in the [json_radar_settings](./json_radar_settings/) folder.
+This configuration is used to configure all of the code used to interface with either the DCA1000 or IWR1443.
 The main sections of the .json file are described below

 #### TI_Radar_Config_management
 * TI_Radar_config_path: specifies the path to the IWR's .cfg file.
 Example files are located in the [configurations](../configurations/) folder.
 Be sure the choose the one corresponding to either the DCA1000, or the IWR Demo depending on your use case.